6 MIN READ

 Multiply each score by the weight of the factor, to show its contribution to the overall selection.
 Finally add up the total scores for each option.
 The highest scoring option will be the best option.

 Decision Matrix Analysis is the simplest form of Multiple Criteria Decision Analysis (MCDA), also known as Multiple Criteria Decision Aid or Multiple Criteria Decision Management (MCDM).
-Sophisticated MCDA can involve highly complex modelling of different potential scenarios, using advanced mathematics.
+Sophisticated MCDA can involve highly complex modeling of different potential scenarios, using advanced mathematics.

 A lot of business decision making, however, is based on approximate or subjective data.
 Where this is the case, Decision Matrix Analysis may be all that’s needed.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!